 Now in its second year, Working Scholars is an affordable and convenient pathway to a bachelor's degree for Career Online High School graduates and local library staff.
-Administered
+Administered by Study.com, the program reduces common barriers to higher education for working adults, including high cost, lack of time and distance.
+Students can choose from more than 225 college credit courses from accredited colleges and universities, and complete them at their own pace.

 The State Library covers costs for students during their first two years of study.
 Participants can then transfer to a regionally accredited four-year university, where they complete their studies.
-In 2020, more than 100 candidates for degree completed 665 college courses, with more than 20 students on track to graduate in 2021.
+In 2020, more than 100 candidates for degrees completed 665 college courses, with more than 20 students on track to graduate in 2021.
 Participants are also provided with a success coach to guide them on their higher education journey.